Srikanta (2017 film): Plot

 Srikanta tries to expose Satyamurthy, but realizes that Satyamurthy is almost untouchable at this point.
 Additionally, Shashi leaves Srikanta, but Srikanta barely convinces her to rejoin him and they bond with each other and their imminent child.
 Satyamurthy targets the ashram as it is a prime real estate, where he kicks out the ashram's head Subbanna and the residents.
 Srikanta and Prabhu plan a sting operation on the top political candidates, including Devaraj and Satyamurthy, causing the government to implode.
 As they prepare to deliver the evidence, Srikanta gets a call from Satyamurthy, who has kidnapped Shashi.
 Srikanta saves Shashi and a fight ensues while the evidence is being aired on all the news channels.
-Shashi and Srikanta barely escape from Satyamurthy, where the public joins together and thrashes Satyamurthy to death.
+Shashi and Srikanta barely escape from Satyamurthy, where the public joins and thrashes Satyamurthy to death.

 Present: Srikanta and Tarun arrive at Shashi's village, where many people are waiting.
 Srikanta opens the trunk and collect Shashi's dead corpse so that Shashi's parents can mourn, shocking Tarun.
 Srikanta and Tarun leave and continue their journey to Agumbe.
 Srikanta reveals that Satyamurthy had actually landed a swing on Shashi's womb.
 Despite Srikanta rushing Shashi via ambulance, the ambulance was struck by the riots which Srikanta himself had caused and Shashi died in the ambulance.
 Despite feeling the pain and sorrow due to his undoing, Srikanta finds solace in knowing that Shashi is always with him.